-Over and over again, the 400,000 families who send their children to the nation’s independent schools cite individual attention, small classes, teacher excellence, and high academic standards.
+Over and over again, the 400,000 families who send their children to the nation’s independent schools cite individual attention, small classes, teacher excellence, and high academic standards as the building blocks for their children’s success in college and beyond.
 The National Association of Independent Schools (NAIS) website serves as a valuable resource for parents seeking to understand the value and importance of an independent school education.

 What are the school hours?

 All grades, including Pre-K, begin at 8:10 a.m. and dismiss at 3:05 p.m.

 Small class sizes are part of what makes MPH unique.
 The average class size is 15 students to one teacher.
 The student to faculty ratio is 8 to 1.

 Is there transportation to MPH?

 Approximately 19 area school districts provide cost-free busing to and from MPH for students who live within 15 miles of the School.
 In addition, MPH owns several vans that transport students on a space-available basis from Skaneateles and Utica/New Hartford.

 Does MPH offer extended-day programs?

 MPH offers extended-day programming in Lower and Middle School.
 In Lower School, both before- and after-school care is available.
 Lower School students may be dropped off as early as 7:40 a.m. for no charge while fees for Lower School Extended Day depend on use.
 For students in the Middle School, MPH offers an After-Hours Program that allows students to explore interests, connect with peers and work on homework or class assignments.